-Can you please help me out with something.
-If an employee is liable for yearly 12 CLs and 15 Els then what will be the division for each month?
+Can you please help me out with something?
+If an employee is entitled to 12 CLs and 15 ELs annually, how should we divide them for each month?

 From India, Noida